 Below, we’ve covered the different options for retirement living.

-Retirement villages are an increasingly popular type of retirement living property that mix houses, bungalows and apartments in desirable village settings, often complete with picturesque rural backdrops.
+Retirement villages are an increasingly popular type of retirement living property that mix houses, retirement bungalows and apartments in desirable village settings, often complete with picturesque rural backdrops.

 These villages provide a communal environment for residents through social events and private facilities that can include gyms, spas, health centres, libraries, restaurants, pubs, community halls and even hairdressers!

 They’re one of the most luxurious ways for retirees to enjoy a fulfilled later life while still having your independence promoted.

 Sheltered housing encourages residents to stay independent, while still providing support and care as and when it’s needed.